 Visitors are to comply with the following Bermuda Government protocols:

 Pre-departure — A traveller must:

-- Within 48 hours of departure, complete the Bermuda travel authorisation process online which gathers important information for the island’s health and immigration officials; a $75 fee per traveller is required, which includes the cost of all COVID-19 testing in Bermuda.
+- One to three days before departure, complete the Bermuda travel authorisation process online which gathers important information for the island’s health and immigration officials; a $75 fee per traveller is required, which includes the cost of all COVID-19 testing in Bermuda.
+Only MasterCard and Visa are accepted.
 Each passenger must have a form completed regardless of age.
 NOTE: Children 9 and younger do not have to be tested at any point, and their Travel Authorisation fee is $30.
 Travel authorisation FAQ

 - Ideally within 72 hours, but no more than seven days before departure, visitors must take a PCR COVID-19 test and obtain a negative result.
+The day of testing, is day 0.
 This applies to adults and children aged 10 and up.
 Children who are 9-years-old and younger are exempt and are subject to their adult travel companion’s quarantine.
 Children 10-17 must receive parental consent to be tested.
 If consent is denied, the young traveller must quarantine for 14 days on arrival.
 Test results must be entered as part of the online travel authorization process and be presented upon arrival in Bermuda.
-As of July 11, 2020, such visitors without a pre-departure test will not be able to obtain Travel Authorization and enter Bermuda.
+As of July 11, 2020, such visitors without a pre-departure test will not be able to obtain Travel Authorisation and enter Bermuda.